-Note The maximum alarm signal generation delay of a technical alarm when connected to a central station
+NOTE The maximum alarm signal generation delay of a technical alarm when connected to a central station is 4 seconds.

-Note There are no inherent alarm condition delays in the system for temperature or blood pressure alarms.
+NOTE There are no inherent alarm condition delays in the system for temperature or blood pressure alarms.

 Consider ALL of these alarm delays when setting up your monitor and remote alarm system.